Ali-Aftab/myDiary/README.md

 ### Entry Routes (Write Diary Entries/ Find Diary Entry or Sentence)

 - POST `/api/entry/newEntry` allows registered user to submit a diary entry <br/>
-  &nbsp;&nbsp;-Requires a diary entry and assigned to the message key in the body. <br/>
+  &nbsp;&nbsp;-Requires a diary entry and is assigned to the message key in the body. <br/>
   &nbsp;&nbsp;-Example: {message: "I love Tacos, it makes me think better during the day!"} <br/> <br/>
 - GET `/api/entry/listAll` allows a user to view all their previous entries and the overall tone for each one. <br/>
   &nbsp;&nbsp;-Will provide the entryToneId (will be labeled as "id" in the JSON) for each one <br/> <br/>